Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

       logic, recursion, and other features of the chosen language in a way that passes the test suite, works efficiently, and conveys the intended purpose of the component.
-  - A learner will write a complete web site consisting of between one and five hundred lines of source code that correctly displays on a wide variety of devices, including, but not limited to, laptops, desktops, tablets, and mobile phones.
+  - A learner will write a complete web site that:
+    - Consists of between one and five hundred lines of source code that is logically organized into separate components that feature all of the aforementioned characteristics.
+    - Correctly displays on a wide variety of devices, including, but not limited to, laptops, desktops, tablets, and mobile phones.
+    - Takes into account user preferences and demographics, thereby ensuring that it is accessible and in adherence to the cultural expectations of the intended audience.

 - **Using Web Development Tools**:
   - A learner will use a web development environment to complete these tasks while implementing a web site consisting of between one and five hundred lines of code:
-    - Install, upgrade, and use the programs needed for developing web sites that use Markdown, HTML, CSS, and JavaScript.
+    - Install, upgrade, and use the programs needed for developing web sites that consist of Markdown, HTML, CSS, and JavaScript.
+    - Use Docker to run, in an isolated container and without error, either a component of a web site or a web development tool.
-    - Use Docker to run without error a program a Python program in an isolated container that can run the test suite and autograding tools.
+    - Use Docker to run, in an isolated container and without error, both a test suite and autograding tools.
-    - Use testing to detect a failure in a web site and then effectively use tools like a text editor and a terminal window to find and fix the failure, ultimately confirming that the web site no longer contains the failure and the fix did not compromise other functions in the program.
+    - Use testing to detect a failure in a web site and then effectively use tools like a text editor and a terminal window to find and fix the failure, ultimately confirming that the web site no longer contains the failure and the fix did not compromise other functions in the web site.

 - **Using Version Control Systems**:
   - A learner will use the GitHub version control system in the following